w3f/polkadot-wiki/docs/learn-accounts.md

 However, in anything but the simple one approval case, you will likely need more than one of the signatories to approve the call before finally executing it.
 When you create a new call or approve a call as a multi-sig, you will need to place a small deposit.
-The deposit stays locked in the multi-sig until the call is executed.
+The deposit stays locked in the pallet until the call is executed.
 The reason for the deposit is to place an economic cost on the storage space that the multi-sig call takes up on the chain and discourage users from creating dangling multi-sig operations that never get executed.
+The deposit will be reserved in the caller's accounts so participants in multi-signature wallets should have spare funds available.

 The deposit is dependent on the `threshold` parameter and is calculated as follows: